opennextjs/opennextjs-aws/packages/open-next/src/adapters/plugins/README.md

 //#override imports
 import { requestHandler } from "./util.js";

-// put the comments last
-import type { PluginHandler } from "../next-types.js";
+// put the types last, otherwise the "//#override" above will be removed import type { PluginHandler } from "../next-types.js";
 import type { IncomingMessage } from "../request.js";
 import type { ServerResponse } from "../response.js";